|This is an unofficial version.

 (Assented to June 11, 2009)

-1 The purpose of this Act is to ensure that the measures used by regulatory bodies to certify individuals to work in occupations comply with the obligations of Chapter 7 (Labour Mobility) of the Agreement on Internal Trade.
+The purpose of this Act is to ensure that the measures used by regulatory bodies to certify individuals to work in occupations comply with the obligations found in domestic trade agreements.

 "certification", in relation to an individual, means certification, registration, licensing or another form of official recognition issued by a regulatory body that attests to the individual being qualified and authorized to do one or both of the following: